Learn the basic steps of how to make bread dough. This general process is used for all yeast breads with slight variations for each type.

 After the dough is mixed and kneaded, it is allowed to rest and ferment.
 Fermentation occurs when the yeast begins to feed on the starches and sugar present in the dough.
 As the yeast feeds, carbon dioxide is produced which makes the dough rise and develops the texture and flavor of the bread.

-After the dough has rested, it is shaped into rolls, loaves, or specialty shapes likes braids.
+After the dough has bulk fermented, it is shaped into rolls, loaves, or specialty shapes likes braids.

 The term proofing, also called proving, refers to the rise that happens after the dough is shaped.
 The same fermentation process is happening during this step as it is in step 3, but this is where the shaped dough gains the bulk of its volume.
 Typically, shaped bread dough should rise until double in size.